thedetukov/docker-images/README.md

 # Support

-- Maintained by: Dmitry Detukov
+- Maintained by: Dmitry Detukov.